makobi/High-Performance-Computing/README.md

-Area under the curve, scaling, and chapel are still missing.
+Scaling, and chapel are still missing.